REG LINDSAY Armstrong (John Stewart)

 Australia 1971 #6 Sydney #19 Melbourne #2 Brisbane #5 Adelaide #16 Perth Australia (Go-Set) #6

-Country singer and prolific songwriter Reg Lindsay (1929-2008) was a familiar face on Australian TV from the mid-60s until the 80s through his nationally networked country music shows.
+Single on FestivalYouTube by country singer and prolific songwriter Reg Lindsay (1929-2008), a familiar face on Australian TV from the mid-60s until the 80s through his nationally networked country music shows.

 Reg Lindsay first appeared on Nashville's Grand Ole Opry in 1968 (the first Australian to achieve that) and had several singles released on Nashville label Con Brio 1976-1979.
 There is a Reg Lindsayaudio interview in the collection of the Country Music Hall of Fame in Nashville.